AdobeDocs/experience-manager-cloud-service.en/help/implementing/cloud-manager/navigation.md

 The main content of the **My Programs** console is the list of programs in the **My Programs** section.

 The **My Programs** section lists cards representing each program.
-Tap or click on a card to access the **Program Overview** page of the program for details about the program.
+Click a card to access the **Program Overview** page of the program for details about the program.

 >[!NOTE]
 >